CB Band Emergency Channels

 - Dial Triple Zero (000), or if hearing impaired one zero six (106) for Teletext access, from a safe location

 - An operator will ask “Police, Fire or Ambulance”.
 Tell the operator which service you require.
 If you are using a mobile or satellite telephone the operator will ask for your location, so they can connect you to the correct service.
-(NOTE: If you require Rescue you should ask for Fire as Queensland Fire & Rescue will then activate the relevant rescue unit.)
+(NOTE: If you require Rescue you should ask for Police as they will then activate the relevant rescue unit.)

 - You will be connected to the nominated emergency service operator who will take details of the incident.
 If using a fixed telephone the address that you are calling from will be displayed on the operators screen, however they may still need to clarify your location

 - Stay on the line and speak slowly and clearly.
 Answer all of the operators questions including full address and nearest cross street, nature of the emergency, etc. In rural areas you need to give full addresses and distances from landmarks or roads.

 - If possible wait outside at a prearranged location to help guide emergency services to the location.
 If travelling on a freeway/motorway or rural road advise the operator of the direction of travel and the last exit or town passed.